-- Type: 0xf1 (decimal 241)
+- Type-0xf1 (decimal 241)

-- Length: Number of controller IP addresses 4
+- Length-Number of controller IP addresses 4

-- Value: List of WLC management interfaces
+- Value-IP addresses of the WLC management interfaces listed sequentially in hex

 To configure DHCP Option 43 in the embedded Cisco IOS DHCP server, follow these steps:

 - Step 1 Enter configuration mode at the Cisco IOS CLI. - Step 2 Create the DHCP pool, including the necessary parameters such as default router and name server.
 A DHCP scope example is as follows: